Cardisk/pyADB/README.md

 * [clear](#clear)
 * [kill-server](#kill-server)

-For all the commands is present an help page accessible by typing:
+For all the commands is present a help page accessible by typing:

     $ python3 main.py <commnad> --help/-h